5 Best Food Tours in Kyoto

 We loved our guide, Naru, who was full of enthusiasm about Kyoto’s local cuisine and took us to tons of fantastic stalls.
 We tried so many different foods, but some standouts for me were the sweet potato chips, the soy milk and cream croquettes, sweet walnuts, and tempura prawns.

 We also got a cheeky sake tasting along the way, which certainly added to the fun.
-Then, for our sit-down brunch we got ganmodoki, aka deep fried tofu patties, which were much tastier than they sound!
+Then, for our sit-down brunch, we got ganmodoki, aka deep-fried tofu patties, which were much tastier than they sound!

-Being in such a small tour group was great, as it was easy to get around the market together and we could always hear Naru.
+Being in such a small tour group was great, as it was easy to get around the market together, and we could always hear Naru.
 The tour was very well-paced – we didn’t feel rushed, but we managed to see a lot.

 3. Kyoto Nishiki Market Food and Culture Walking Tour